martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 ## Terminology {#terminology}

 Because many concepts related to "identity" are often too vague to be actionable in application protocols, we define a set of more concrete terms for use in this specification.

 application service:
 : A service on the Internet that enables interactive and automated clients to connect for the purpose of retrieving or uploading information, communicating with other entities, or connecting to a broader network of services.

 application service provider:
 : An organization or individual that hosts or deploys an application service.

 application service type:
-: A formal identifier for the
-  application protocol used to provide a particular kind of application service at a domain;
-  the application service type typically takes the form of a Uniform Resource Identifier scheme {{URI}} or a DNS SRV Service {{DNS-SRV}}.
+: A formal identifier for the application protocol used to provide a particular kind of application service at a domain.
+This often apepars as a URI scheme {{URI}} or a DNS SRV Service {{DNS-SRV}}.

 automated client:
 : A software agent or device that is not directly controlled by a human user.

 delegated domain:
-: A domain name or host name that is explicitly configured for communicating with the source domain, by either (a) the human user controlling an interactive client or (b) a trusted administrator.
-In case (a), one example of delegation is an account setup that specifies the domain name of a particular host to be used for retrieving information or connecting to a network, which might be different from the server portion of the user's account name (e.g., a server at mailhost.example.com for connecting to an IMAP server hosting an email address of juliet@example.com).
-In case (b), one example of delegation is an admin-configured host-to-address/address-to-host lookup table.
+: A domain name or host name that is explicitly configured for communicating with the source domain, by either the human user controlling an interactive client or a trusted administrator.
+For example, a server at mailhost.example.com for connecting to an IMAP server hosting an email address of user@example.com.

 derived domain:
 : A domain name or host name that a client has derived from the source domain